FutureMarkRwanda/BA_Notes/Networking/EIGRP_Routing_Protocol_Notes.md

 | Interface Shutdown   | No Hellos sent                | Use `no shutdown` on interface        |
 | Missing IPv6 Routing | No IPv6 adjacencies           | Enable `ipv6 unicast-routing`         |

-Scenario: An admin finds no EIGRPv6 neighbors on R2. `show ipv6 protocols` shows `ipv6 unicast-routing` is disabled.
+An admin finds no EIGRPv6 neighbors on R2. `show ipv6 protocols` shows `ipv6 unicast-routing` is disabled.
 Enabling it with `ipv6 unicast-routing` establishes adjacencies.